 - 6.1 Early identification is vital.
 The class teacher discusses any concerns with the parents/carers at the earliest opportunity and a way forward is agreed.
 This is a partnership process.
 Many pupils transfer to the school already identified as having special educational needs. - 6.2 The class teacher and INCO assess and monitor the pupil's progress in line with existing school practices.
-This follows the Assess, Plan, Do, Review cycle. - 6.3 The INCO works closely with teachers to plan an appropriate programme of support/and or intervention. - 6.4 The school follows the model of the New Code of Practice 2015:

-Special Educational Needs Support (SEND Support) - the INCO takes the lead in gathering information and coordinating the provision within school.
-This is met fully by school staff, sometimes with the advice and support of external agencies - advisory teachers, speech and language therapists, paediatricians etc.

-Education and Health Care Plan - the Local Authority considers the need for a statutory assessment of needs, and may order a multi-disciplinary assessment.
+This follows the Assess, Plan, Do, Review cycle. - 6.3 The INCO works closely with teachers to plan an appropriate programme of support/and or intervention. - 6.4 The school follows the model of the New Code of Practice 2014: - Special Educational Needs Support (SEN Support) - the INCO takes the lead in gathering information and coordinating the provision within school.
+This is met fully by school staff, sometimes with the advice and support of external agencies advisory teachers, speech and language therapists, paediatricians etc. - Education and Health Care Plan - the Local Authority considers the need for a statutory assessment of needs, and may order a multi-disciplinary assessment.
 This may result in the Local Authority issuing a formal Education and Health Care Plan (EHCP).
+EHCPs are replacing the 'statements of special educational need'.